astronomer/airflow-guides/guides/scheduling-in-airflow.md

 - **`data_interval_start`**: A datetime object defining the start date and time of the data interval.
 A DAG's timetable will return this parameter for each DAG run.
 This parameter is either created automatically by Airflow, or can be specified by the user when implementing a custom timetable.
 - **`data_interval_end`**: A datetime object defining the end date and time of the data interval.
 A DAG's timetable will return this parameter for each DAG run.
 This parameter is either created automatically by Airflow, or can be specified by the user when implementing a custom timetable.
 - **`schedule`**: A parameter that can be set at the DAG level to define when that DAG will be run.
-In Airflow 2.3 or older, this parameter is called `schedule_interval`.
 It accepts cron expressions, timedelta objects, timetables, and lists of datasets.
-- **`timetable`**: A parameter that can be set at the DAG level to define its timetable (either custom or built-in).
-Timetables can be defined explicitly within the DAG (more on this below), or will be determined automatically by Airflow in cases where a `schedule` is provided.
-Either a `timetable` or a `schedule` should be defined for each DAG, not both.
 - **`start_date`**: The first date your DAG will be executed.
 This parameter is required for your DAG to be scheduled by Airflow.
 - **`end_date`**: The last date your DAG will be executed.
 This parameter is optional.

+> **Note** In Airflow 2.3 or older, the `schedule` parameter was called `schedule_interval` and only accepted cron expressions or timedelta objects.
+Timetables had to be passed to Airflow using the now obsolete `timetable` parameter.
+For versions of Airflow prior to 2.2 specifying the `schedule_interval` was the only mechanism for defining a DAG's schedule.

 ### Example